yolanmees/postier/README.md

 Import all your APIs and connect them together, get data, transform data and resend the data to somewhere else.

-## Features

-### Apps

-With apps you can make API calls just by connecting to the service and fill your parameters as a form.
-Use your response data from in the next step.

-### Collections

-With a collection you can save HTTP requests to use in your in workflows.
-You can also import your postman collection in to the postier collections.

 ## Installation